asadullahqb/KawanApp/README.md

 # KawanApp

 Kawan App is a mobile application built for IMCC USM.
 This app was never published due to difficulty in maintaining it by the stakeholders that do not have Xamarin developers.
+It is one of my early - learn as you go projects.
 This app is ready to use and some future work has been outlined for it.

 A video demo is available on <a href="https://youtu.be/39pa-ljV_nU"> YouTube </a>